What to Expect

 Bareback

-Sponsored by: Betttensons Sand and Gravel Co.
+Sponsored by: Bettensons Sand and Gravel Co.
 Ltd.

 Bareback Riding is a high-speed collision.
 There is no saddle, no rein, and no room for error.
 The cowboy sits directly on the horse’s back, holding onto a leather “riggin” that resembles a suitcase handle.
 As the horse explodes out of the chute, the rider’s body is subjected to intense centrifugal force, requiring incredible core strength and specialized technique.
 To the fans in the Centrium, it’s a blur of flying manes and snapping heels; to the cowboy, it’s eight seconds of hanging on to one of the most powerful athletes in the world.